pszponder/blog-articles/functions-in-js/functions.md

 ## Setting Default Values for Parameters:

 In JavaScript, you can set default values for function parameters.
-What this does is that i the user does not specify a particular argument when calling a function, JavaScript will use the default value assigned to the function parameter during function assignment.
+If the user does not specify a particular argument when calling a function, JavaScript will use the default value assigned to the function parameter during function assignment.

 To set a default value to a function parameter, set the parameter equal to a value during the function declaration.